Managed Kubernetes Product Description

 -

-of master nodes — contain the control components of the cluster, Control Plane.
-The number of master nodes depends on the type of cluster.
-Master nodes are not displayed in the Control Panel, they are the responsibility of Selectel;
+from master nodes — contain cluster management components, Control Plane.
+The number of master nodes depends on the cluster type.
+Master nodes are not displayed in the Control Panel; they are managed by Selectel;

 -

-work node groups — contain containers of user applications.
-Work nodes are displayed in the control panel and are the responsibility of the user.
+from worker node groups — contain user application containers.
+Worker nodes are displayed in the Control Panel; they are managed by the user.

-Selectel provides two types of Managed Kubernetes clusters: fault-tolerant and basic.
+Selectel provides three types of Managed Kubernetes clusters: fault-tolerant multi-zonal, fault-tolerant, and basic.

-You can only select a cluster type when creating a cluster.
-Once the cluster is created, the cluster type cannot be changed.
+You can only select the cluster type when creating a cluster.
+The cluster type cannot be changed after creation.

 Limits